Our featured feline, Ragamuffin - read more about him at the foot of the page

 Sign photographed Aug 2004

 The Three Legged Stool is situated near the Nottinghamshire town of Worksop in central England.
-This is a comparatively new sign, but it is nice to see that the cat has been retained.
+This is a comparatively new sign, but it's nice to see that the cat has been retained.
+The pub is on the site of a former dairy, so the name refers to an old three-legged milking stool.

 Previous sign Jan 2005, courtesy Inn Sign Society.